9 Simple Steps to Creating a Winning Pitch Deck

 Be clear

 Keep your slides simple and limit them to one idea per slide.
 Cluttered slides that contain multiple subpoints are hard to read and will quickly lose the attention of your audience.
 There are some great pitch deck design tips available from Y Combinator.
-Pitch deck examples like these are great resources to use as you plan your own presentation.
+A pitch deck example is a great resource to use as you plan your own presentation.

 Tell a story